 The Company classifies accruals and other payables as financial liabilities at amortised cost on initial recognition.

 (iii) Subsequent measurement

-Category Subsequent measurement Financial The Company classifies its accruals and other payables as financial liabilities liabilities at amortised cost at amortised cost and are subsequently measured at effective cost using the effective interest rate.
+Category Subsequent measurement

+Financial liabilities The Company classifies its accruals and other payables as financial liabilities at

+at amortised cost amortised cost and are subsequently measured at effective cost using the effective

+interest rate.

+1